 Timescales for a case may vary depending on factors such as barristers’ availability, the type and complexity of the case, the other side’s approach and court waiting times.

 The full list of who has a right to complain to the LeO is available on their website and here.
-You must complain to the Legal Ombudsman either within six years of your barrister’s actions/failure to act, or no later than three years after you should reasonably have known there were grounds to complain.
+You must complain to the Legal Ombudsman either within one year of your barrister’s actions/failure to act, or no later than one year after you should reasonably have known there were grounds to complain.

 You must also complain to the Legal Ombudsman within six months of receiving your barrister’s final response to your complaint.